bwinkers/system-of-record/README.md

 This is an AWS CDK project that builds a System-o-Record API using AWS API Gateway, Lambda and QLDB.

+The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Quick Install

 ### Install AWS CDK